electric-sql/electric/website/blog/posts/2024-07-17-electric-next.md

 ### Previous system

-`electric-next` will supercede the current/previous Electric:
+Electric Next has superceded the previous Electric.

-- some parts of the old system will be cherry-picked and ported over into the new system
+- some parts of the old system were cherry-picked and ported over
-- some parts will be cut out into optional libraries, for example the [DDLX implementation](https://github.com/electric-sql/electric/pull/1393)
+- some parts may be cut out into optional libraries, for example the [DDLX implementation](https://github.com/electric-sql/electric/pull/1393)
-- some parts will not be needed
+- most parts were not and will not be needed

-You're welcome to continue to use it and perhaps to choose your moment to migrate.
-However caveat emptor &mdash; the direction of travel should be pretty clear.
+You're welcome to continue to use the old system and choose your moment to migrate.
+The code is preserved at [electric-sql/electric-old](https://github.com/electric-sql/electric-old) and the website and docs remain published at [legacy.electric-sql.com](https://legacy.electric-sql.com).

+However caveat emptor &mdash; we are not supporting the old system.

 ### New system

-At the time of writing this document, we are early in the development of `electric-next`.
+At the time of writing this document, we are early in the development of Electric Next.
 The repo was created on the 1st July 2024.
 As a clean re-write, there are many things not-yet supported.

-However, even just with the first release of `electric-next` you can already sync partial subsets of data from a Postgres database into a wide variety of clients and environments, for example:
+However, even just with the first release of Electric Next you can already sync partial subsets of data from a Postgres database into a wide variety of clients and environments, for example:

 - syncing data into local apps using the [TypeScript](/docs/api/clients/typescript) and [Elixir](/docs/api/clients/elixir) clients
 - replacing hot-path data fetching and database queries in apps using [React](/docs/api/integrations/react), [MobX](/docs/api/integrations/react) and [TanStack](/docs/api/integrations/tanstack)